 When you invest in training for your employees, they become more valuable to your company.
-That’s because developing your employees gives them a greater sense of self-worth, leading to increased productivity, less need for constant supervision and reduced employee turnover.
+That’s because developing your employees gives them a greater sense of self-worth, leading to increased productivity, less need for constant supervision, and reduced employee turnover.

-Seeing the link between training, development and retention
+The link between training, development, and retention

 Ideally, your training courses will be tailored to impact your organization’s most important key performance indicators (e.g. sales growth, customer engagement, return on investment, employee engagement, employee turnover).
 You will need to understand how effective your training is by measuring it against your KPIs.